The NoahFace App displays different screens for different business applications. You can select one of the following screen types:

 The Task Tracking screen is used to record the type of tasks being worked on throughout the day.
 This allows you to apply different pay rates to different task types, or to allocate costs to different departments or customers.

-There are three modes of operation: "manual" mode (the default), "auto" mode, and "clock" mode.
+There are four modes of operation: "manual" mode (the default), "auto" mode, "break" mode, and "clock" mode.
 For example:

 In "auto" mode, the "Clock Out" button will be automatically greyed out as appropriate, and the first task selected each day will be recorded as a "Clock In" event rather than a "Start Task" event.